Approach to Reading & Phonics

 Phonics – The actual skills of reading commence in Reception with a systematic teaching of synthetic phonics alongside numerous opportunities for language rich exposure through interactive and regular story reading and storytelling.
 Discrete daily phonics sessions take place using Little Wandle.
 As a team, we differentiate the children into ability groups so that the planning can be individualised for each group.
 We regularly assess the children on their knowledge of the phonics taught and adjust the groups on a regular basis, at least once every half term.
 We also rotate the leader of each phonics group on a regular basis.
 We send the sounds that the Reception children learn home so that they can practise them at home.
 In Year 1, the children undertake the ‘Year 1 phonics screening check’ during the summer term and those who do not meet the required standard will receive additional support in Year 2 and will have their progress closely monitored and retake the test in Year 2.
 At Key Stage 2, the emphasis moves towards learning the spelling strategies from the government’s statutory appendices although phonics is still taught through intervention groups.

-Guided Reading – Guided reading is part of the English curriculum within each class.
-The children are ability grouped and both read and carry out book related tasks enabling them to understand and engage with the text at more complex levels than that which they might achieve in other reading circumstances.
-The children are actively encouraged to talk about books during both these guided reading sessions and ‘buddy’ reading; here there is both an opportunity for the older children to hear the younger children read and for the older children to make a story interesting for the younger child.
+Guided/Shared Reading – Guided/shared reading is part of the English curriculum within each class.
+The children both read and carry out book related tasks enabling them to understand and engage with the text at more complex levels than that which they might achieve in other reading circumstances.
+The children are actively encouraged to talk about books during both these reading sessions and ‘buddy’ reading; here there is both an opportunity for the older children to hear the younger children read and for the older children to make a story interesting for the younger child.

 Home/school reading – Parents are invited to a ‘ Reading/Phonics and your child’ session during their first term at school where the phonics approach, reading scheme and use of the home/school link reading record is explained.
 Parents are encouraged to give their support by reading with their child on a regular basis and making a note in the home/school liaison record and as the child progresses through school, they are encouraged to add comments of their own.